 A qualitative assessment of the reliability of the methods of assessment, including disclosure of sources of uncertainty.

-A summary of changes that have been executed or are planned for the assessment methods.
+A summary of changes that have been proposed and changes that were approved by the Executive Officer during each reporting period.

-The results of the Principal Permittee’s overall evaluation of the results of the program effectiveness assessments which are of mutual interest to the Permittees.
+The results of the Principal Permittee’s overall evaluation of the results of the program effectiveness assessments which are of mutual interest to the Permittees..

-The outcomes of implementing the Permittees’ portfolio of projects and programs to control pollution.